superduper-io/superduper/README.md

 **Move to production without any additional effort**

-Superduper's REST API, allows installed models to be served without addiitonal development work.
+Superduper's REST API, allows installed models to be served without additional development work.
 For enterprise grade scalability, fail safes, security and logging, applications and workflows created with Superduper, may be deployed in one click on [Superduper enterprise](https://superduper.io/contact).

 ## Key classes